1970–71 AEK Athens F.C. season: Overview

-This season AEK Athens showed that they were ready to claim titles and distinctions, as Branko Stanković completed the renewal of the roster that he started from the previous season.
+This season AEK Athens showed that they were ready to claim titles and distinctions, as Branko Stanković had completed the squad rebuild he started from the previous season, thus no major signings were made.

 AEK began their competitive obligations with the Inter-Cities Fairs Cup, where the draw for the first round brought them against the newly-formed Twente.
 Due to the unsuitability of AEK Stadium, the first leg took place at Karaiskakis Stadium.
 At the 7th minute, after a cross by Pahlplatz, Konstantinidis miscalculated the trajectory of the ball that passed past him and Van de Kerkhof sent it into the net.
 Afterwards, the Dutchmen played to keep their goalpost intact.
 Eventually, Twente left an important win in their hands, which gave them a big advantage for the 2nd leg.
 The rematch at Diekman Stadion emerged into a disaster for AEK from its beginning.
 At first, Konstantinidis was injured at the 30th minute and AEK had to play for the rest of the game with the 36-year-old, Serafidis.
-Morever, by the end of the first half, Twente secured the qualification within 6 minutes, with 2 goals by Pahlplatz and Van de Kerkhof.
+Moreover, by the end of the first half, Twente secured the qualification within 6 minutes, with 2 goals by Pahlplatz and Van de Kerkhof.
 Moreover, the start of the second half found the Dutchmen expanding their lead as Pahlplatz made the final 3–0 and AEK were eliminated from the competition without scoring a single goal.